ashwinkumar12345/ethereum-intro/README.md

 > ## Blockchain

 - Series of blocks, each connected to the previous
-- "Previous hash" is the hash of the previous block
+- 'Previous hash' is the hash of the previous block
 - If you need to change the data in one block, you would have to mine all subsequent blocks
 - This is how a blockchain resists change